You might associate the words “do it yourself” with images of your parents pretending to be able to fix the problem using a screwdriver.

 Sandbags can be used to increase strength and endurance.

-• Strong plastic bags such as heavy-duty trash bags and resealable food storage bags, depending on what size you need
+- Strong plastic bags, such as heavy-duty trash bags and resealable food storage bags, depending on what size you need

-• Duct tape
+- Duct tape

-• Filler (such as sand).
+- Filler (such as sand).
 (Did you know that sandbags also contain sand?
 They do.

-• rope or zip ties
+- rope or zip ties

-• bubble wrap
+- bubble wrap

-• A canvas duffle bag — you can also use surplus military laundry bags
+- A canvas duffle bag — you can also use surplus military laundry bags

-You’re now halfway to your own sandbag.
+You’re now halfway to your sandbag.

 Water Ball

-Water balls look similar to sandbags but are more difficult to maneuver.
+Water balls look similar to sandbags but are more challenging to maneuver.
 Imagine trying to juggle water.
 Imagine them as the eccentric cousin who hangs out in the corner at the strength training party and asks anyone listening if reality is a simulation.

 These are also easy to make.

-1. Purchase an exercise ball.
-If you don’t want to get soaked in sweat, make sure the ball is marked “anti-burst.”
+- Purchase an exercise ball.
+If you don’t want to get soaked in sweat, ensure the ball is marked “anti-burst.”
 It would contain water.
-Water balls are made of water.
+Water balls are made of water.Â

-2. It should be filled with water.
+- It should be filled with water.
 Allow the water to run around in the air.

 Done!
 This is a great training tool for a small investment of $10 and about 30 minutes.
 Simple water solution.